ScrollPrize/scrollprize-website/docs/03_tutorial.md

 We expect you will build on these techniques, improving the tools and models.
 But of course, you may have better ideas, and are free to approach the Vesuvius Challenge any way you think will work!

-There are four steps in our process for reading a carbonized scroll:
+There are five steps in our process for reading a carbonized scroll:

 <TutorialsTop/>

 1. <b>Scan:</b> use X-ray tomography to create a 3D scan of a scroll or fragment.
 The digital twin is a volumetric image where each voxel (3D pixel) represents the average density of the material at the scan resolution.
+2. <b>Representation:</b> choosing a digital or mathematical representation for data manipulation.
+Scanning outputs voxels in a 3D grid, but other options like point clouds exist.
+Switching between representations is possible if no important information is lost.
-2. <b>Segmentation::</b> mapping and transforming the written surface into a flat, 2D projection and sampling nearby voxels to create a flattened volume that contains all surface features.
+3. <b>Segmentation::</b> mapping and transforming the written surface into a flat, 2D projection and sampling nearby voxels to create a flattened volume that contains all surface features.
-3. <b>Ink Detection:</b> identifying the inked regions in the flattened surface volume using a machine learning model
+4. <b>Ink Detection:</b> identifying the inked regions in the flattened surface volume using a machine learning model
-4. <b>Read:</b> decipher ink strokes, interpret meaning, unlock history
+5. <b>Read:</b> decipher ink strokes, interpret meaning, unlock history

 ### Where we are now